Sponsor a child in Senegal

 Ziguinchor is located in the Casamance region in the extreme south of Senegal, close to the border with Guinea-Bissau.
 We began work in the region when we opened our Village in Ziguinchor in 1998.
 Today, we offer all manner of assistance to the local population.
 Through family support work, we ensure parents are strong enough to care for their children, offering financial support and guidance as well as practical advice on parenting and income generation.
 As children near independence, we help them enter vocational training and higher education.

-SOS Children began work in Tambacounda in 2010.
+SOS Children's Villages began work in Tambacounda in 2010.
 Malnourished children benefit from healthcare at our medical centre.
 We have increased our food relief work since famine struck the Sahel region in 2011, and vulnerable families receive a monthly food package, as well as rice, oil, milk and baby food for infants.
 We also provide children at our SOS school with daily meal and a snack.